Model-Based Inverse Reinforcement Learning from Visual Demonstrations: Introduction

 Learning from demonstrations is a very active area of research, motivated by enabling robots to bootstrap their learning processes.
 Demonstrations can help in various ways, for instance via inverse reinforcement learning (IRL), where the robot tries to infer the reward or goals from the human demonstrator.
 Most IRL approaches require demonstrations that couple action and state measurements, which are often costly to acquire.

 In this work, we take a step towards model-based inverse reinforcement learning from visual demonstrations for simple object manipulation tasks.
 Model-based IRL approaches are thought to be more sample-efficient and hold promises for easier generalization \cite{osa2018algorithmic}.
 Yet, thus far, their model-free counter-parts have been more successful in real world robotics applications with unknown dynamics \cite{kalakrishnan_2013_irl, boularias2011relativeirl, finn2016guidedirl}.
-In the context of learning cost functions from visual demonstrations, several major challenges remain for model-based IRL: most prior work \cite{abbeel2004apprenticeship, englert2017inverseRL, wulfmeier2017large} assume the transition model (of the environment and the robot) to be known, i.e. the robot knows how its actions change the environment state.
-However, when manipulating objects, the robot typically does not have access to such a model.
-Furthermore, IRL approaches typically involve a computationally intensive optimization procedure with an outer loop that estimates new cost function parameters, and an inner loop that solves the RL problem given the new cost function.
-The results in algorithms that do not scale well.
+Several major challenges remain for model-based IRL: Model-based inverse reinforcement learning comprises two nested optimization problems, an inner and outer optimization step.
+The inner optimization problem optimizes a policy given a cost function and transition model.
+Most prior work \cite{abbeel2004apprenticeship, englert2017inverseRL, wulfmeier2017large} assume this transition model (of the environment and the robot) to be known, however the robot typically does not have access to such a model.
+The outer optimization step aims to optimize the cost function such that the inner step optimizes a policy that matches well with the observed demonstrations.
+This step is extremely challenging, as it requires measuring the effect of changes in cost function parameters on resulting policy parameters.
+Prior work \cite{abbeel2004apprenticeship, abbeel2010autonomous, osa2018algorithmic}, approximate this optimization step by minimizing a hand-designed distance metric between demonstrations and policy rollouts.
+While this approximation makes the outer optimization step practical, it can lead to instabilities in cost function learning.